harmony-one/libunison/README.rst

 the protocol, and assume the availability of a multicast mechanism that enables a sender to send data to at least all of such honest nodes.

-Unison provides such a mechanism, using which a node can multicast a message to all honest nodes, provided that the ratio of honest nodes to all nodes on the network exceeds a minimum threshold, e.g. at least two thirds.
+``libunison`` provides such a mechanism, using which a node can multicast a message to all honest nodes, provided that the ratio of honest nodes to all nodes on the network exceeds a minimum threshold, e.g. at least two thirds.